philoL/csc120-summer-2019-assignments/assignments/week-9/week-9.md

 Notes:

 * There is no late day for this assignment.
-* If you pass all of the student tester test cases, you will earn up to 80 points (that will depend of course on your style and implementation points as usual).
+* If you pass test cases, you will earn up to 80 points (that will depend of course on your style and implementation points as usual).
 * The Gradescope Autograder will have an additional 4 test cases that count for 10 points each.
 All of those test cases will go towards the extra credit points.
 * Earning the Extra Credit points (40 points) can increase your overall grade by around 2 points!!